broapps-team/remindbro/index.md

 ## Features
 - 🕑 **Smart Reminders** – Create reminders that notify you at the right time.
-- 🔔 **Persistent Alerts** – Never miss important tasks with auto-snooze notifications.
+- 🔔 **Persistent Alerts** – Never miss important tasks with persistent notifications.
 - 🎨 **Clean Design** – Minimal, modern, and easy-to-use interface.
 - 📱 **Local Storage** – Your reminders stay on your device.